Chia seeds are chock full of nutrients and fall into the category of one of the healthiest and most beneficial foods out there.

 What is the Origin of Chia Seeds?

-They are tiny black and white seeds derived from the Salvia Hispanica, which can be found in South
+Chia seeds are tiny black and white seeds derived from the Salvia Hispanica, which can be found in South America.

 - The carbs in them are mostly fiber making it an excellent low carb addition to a weight loss regimen.

-- Their composition allows them to swell up to 10 – 12 times their weight, which will fill you up faster.
+- Chia seed composition allows them to swell up to 10 – 12 times their weight, which will fill you up faster.

-- It has a significant amount of protein, which reduces appetite and the need for snacking in-between meals.
+- Chia seeds have a significant amount of protein, which reduces appetite and the need for snacking in-between meals.

-- Chia seeds are vegan and gluten free making them suitable for most people.
+- Chia seeds are vegan and gluten-free making them suitable for most diets.

-How to Incorporate Chia Seeds into Your Diet
+How to Use Chia Seeds for Weight Loss

-- I usually mix 1 full tablespoon into my smoothies after every work out and I find this to be adequate for my needs.
+- I usually mix 2 full tablespoons into my smoothies after every workout and I find this to be adequate for my needs.

-- You can mix a spoonful into your water bottle before your work out.
-Sip on it as you progress through your work out.
+- You can mix a spoonful of chia seeds into your water bottle before your work out.
+Sip on it as you progress through your workout.

 - Sprinkle chia seeds on your breakfast cereal in the morning.